corybrunson/ggalluvial/cran-comments.md

 ### WinBuilder

 There were no ERRORs.
-Each run produced the WARNING "checking CRAN incoming feasibility" of unknown cause.
+Each run produced the WARNING "checking CRAN incoming feasibility" of unknown cause as well as a NOTE about the runtime issue above.
 On some runs, one NOTE flagged several last names in the DESCRIPTION as possibly misspelled words.
 (These have been checked.)

 ## Downstream dependencies